Candidates

 Coping with change

-A slower world market and uncertainty over Brexit and Covid 19 has for most publishers had an effect on the number of new job opportunities coming in.
+A slower world market has for most publishers had an effect on the number of new job opportunities coming in.
 And for most of us, it can add to the pressure as publishers continue to trim their staffing costs and adjust their business models to cope with a changing trading climate.

 Some experts advise employees to keep their head down and profile up as the best way to stay in the game.